Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Monte Carlo Studies

 \subsection{Operating characteristics}

 In \S \ref{subsec: preprocessing} we introduced a pre-processing step to smooth over the duration of the EEG recordings in order to obtain time-stable estimates of spectral densities.
-Because the time-series literature is substantially silent on the estimation of time-varying spectra in series with latent gaps, we set out to assess robustness of our procedure to alternative meta-processing strategies.
-In particular, we assess sensitivity of window size, $\gamma \in \{4,6,8,10\}$, at a fixed $\delta=0.5$ fraction of overlap between epochs.
+We start by assessing sensitivity of window size, $\gamma \in \{4,6,8,10\}$, at a fixed $\delta=0.5$ fraction of overlap between epochs.
+Algorithm~\ref{alg:dkselect} successfully selected the correct number of clusters ($K=4$), in more than 76\% of cases for all varying widow sizes, Fig~\ref{fig:simout}(a).

-In all 100 realizations, Algorithm~\ref{alg:dkselect} successfully selected the correct number of clusters ($K=4$).
-Search paths differed by length across simulations.
-We observe two possibilities in our data: a searching path of length 7 that directly jumps to $d=4$ after $K=4$ is selected optimally at $d=2$; and another path of length 10, which explores $d = 2,3$ and $4$ sequentially before $d$ and $K$ coincide at 4, Fig~\ref{fig:simout}(a).
-This confirms our intuition that the complexity of the proposed search strategy is $O(p)$, as opposed to a complete enumeration strategy, which would require $max(d) \times p$ runs.
-We also find that results are relatively robust in terms of the fit, estimated adherence parameters $\alpha$, and clustering accuracy.
-Detailed results are provided in a supplementary document.

-We investigate the performance of MIC under varying degrees of subject-specific variability, by examining estimates of adherence between subject and population-level clustering.
-Fig~\ref{fig:simout}(b) depicts posterior medians $\widehat{\alpha}_i = E(\alpha_i \mid {\bf X})$ and their 95\% credible intervals, based on the 2.5 and 97.5 percentiles, against the true $\alpha$'s.
+Furthermore, we investigate the performance of MIC under varying degrees of subject-specific variability, by examining estimates of adherence between subject- and population-level clustering.
+Fig~\ref{fig:simout}(b) depicts posterior medians $\widehat{\alpha}_i = E(\alpha_i \mid {\bf X})$ and their 90\% credible intervals, based on the 5 and 95 percentiles, against the true $\alpha$'s.
 Posterior estimates are generally close to their true values, and over 99\% of the credible intervals cover the true $\alpha$'s.
-For clarity, in both panels we report findings for $\gamma=8$, as our findings indicate very low sensitivity to metapreprocessing variations.

 Clustering accuracy, defined as the percentage of correctly classified electrodes, is assessed both at the subject and population level, Fig~\ref{fig:simout}(c).
-Estimated subject-level clusters tend to be recovered accurately ( $>$ 90\%), regardless of $\alpha$ values.
+Estimated subject-level clusters tend to be recovered accurately ( $>$ 98\%), regardless of $\alpha$ values.
 As expected, accuracy in the recovery of population level patterns relies on the magnitude of subject-level adherence to the population, with accuracy approaching 100\% as $\alpha \rightarrow 1$.